Scott is Given a Second Chance and Ready to Start a New Life

 Thank you greatly,

 Scott’s most recent scan showed that his tumors have decreased by half since he began treatment just a few weeks prior.

 Update (January 2010):

-In late summer Scott stopped responding to the antibody drug.
+In late summer of 2009 Scott stopped responding to the antibody drug.
 In autumn 2009 he began receiving a new clinical trial treatment and has been responding well.

 Sadly, on February 24, 2010 Scott passed away from complications due to his disease.
 He was a Lazarex patient and friend for over two years.
 Scott’s courage and determination both inspired us and deepened our resolve to be a source of hope for people with end-stage cancer.